Software & Hardware Engineering - Panoptigon

 The Spin FV-1 chip

-Working on the Panoptigon was a once-in-a-lifetime experience that I look back on fondly.
-I was given creative freedom to experiment, and the project touched on mechanical, analog, and digital areas.
-Not to mention, everyone at Quilter Labs treated me wonderfully.
+The Panoptigon was a strange, beautiful little thing to work on and it still makes me smile.
+Everyone on the team at Quilter Labs treated me wonderfully.
 They’re really wonderful people, incredibly talented at what they do, and have great taste in pizza.
-Robert Becker is an absolute wizard.
+Robert Becker is a wizard.

-To cap things off, here’s a photo of Rami Jaffee, the Foo Fighters keyboardist, gently caressing the Panoptigon, because I think that’s pretty dang cool.
+To cap things off, because I think it’s pretty cool, here’s a photo of Rami Jaffee, the Foo Fighters keyboardist, caressing the Panoptigon, gently and lovingly.
 Thanks for reading.

 Rami Jaffee with the Panoptigon